libsdl-org/SDL/docs/README-macosx.md

         Functionality may be added in the future to help this.

-Known bugs are listed in the file "BUGS"
+Known bugs are listed in the file "BUGS.txt".